ptagseth/kanoa-software/docs/products/mes/asset-management/modes.md

 title: Modes
 sidebar_position: 2
 ---
 Modes provides a method for stating what is intended to be happening on an asset and provides us with insight on the utilization of our assets.
+It answers the question:  What are we doing with the equipment of the line - e.q.
+Production, Maintenance, Changeover, etc.

 ![Modes](/img/ModesOverview.png)